 As you watch the Grammys each year, it seems as though the only people who win are always the Kanye’s and Beyoncé’s of the industry.
 What you may not know is that there are tons of other winners not shown on tv, most of which are talented independent artists who have been working just as hard as you are now.
 If you’re a talented musician, it’s not as hard as you think to get nominated for a Grammy, and it certainly is possible to win as an independent artist.
 Want to get yourself on the list on nominees?
+Online Entry Process (OEP) for the 66th Annual GRAMMY Awards is open!
 Here’s how…

 How To Get Nominated For a Grammy as an Independent Musician